joseasoler/tradergen/README.md

 * Additional features when other mods are enabled.

-* More diversity of names for orbital traders.
+* More diversity of names for vanilla orbital traders.

 * Minor tweaks to vanilla trader stock, aiming at increasing their variety and improving mod compatibility.